 Visit your GP

-If you (and your partner) want to start a family it’s important that you are in good health.
-Your GP will most likely check your general health as well as investigate some specific issues that can affect your fertility.
+A visit to your GP is a good place to start if you and your partner are thinking of starting a family.
+Your GP will most likely check your general health, as well as investigate some specific factors that can affect your fertility.
 Many infectious diseases can cause problems with the baby’s development – including rubella, chicken pox, hepatitis B, hepatitis C and HIV.
-Make sure you are tested for these, and check your blood group and Rh factor at the same time.
-Have your regular pap smear too.
+For women, it’s important to be up-to-date with your pap smear too.

-If you (or your partner) take any medication, discuss this with your doctor.
+If you (or your partner) take any medication, it's important to discuss this with your doctor too.
 Some medications can affect sperm production, and some should not be taken before or during pregnancy for women.

-Folic acid is really important in the very earliest stages of pregnancy, to reduce the risk of neural tube defects (most commonly spina bifida).
-The National Health and Medical Research Council (NHMRC) in Australia recommends women take 500 ug (0.5mg) folic acid supplements daily for at least three months before pregnancy and for three months into the pregnancy.
+Folic acid is really important in the very earliest stages of pregnancy, to reduce the risk of neural tube defects (most commonly Spina Bifida).
+The National Health and Medical Research Council (NHMRC) in Australia recommends women take 500ug (0.5mg) folic acid daily for at least three months before pregnancy and for the first three months of the pregnancy.

 Other supplements are usually not necessary if you have a healthy diet, but taking a multi-vitamin specifically for pregnancy or ovulation may benefit your overall health.
 Some of these multi-vitamins also include folic acid.

 Smoking affects fertility in both men and women.
 Women who smoke tend to reach menopause earlier than non-smokers.
 There is also strong evidence that female smokers have a higher miscarriage rate.

 Smoking during pregnancy has adverse effects on the growing baby, and can contribute to many childhood illnesses.
 There is also strong evidence that a child born to a male smoker is more likely to develop cancer in childhood.

 We strongly recommend you do not smoke during fertility treatment or pregnancy.